Please use a recent version of Google Chrome, Mozilla Firefox, Safari or Microsoft Edge to get the most out of the experience.Find a modern browser

 UITP Asia-Pacific Centre for Transport Excellence launched a research project on the Governance of On-Demand Mobility Services in May 2020.

 The continuous changing landscape of new mobility services, especially on-demand services, is posing a considerable challenge to many authorities across the globe.
 Asian cities are particularly quick in adopting technologies as many cities face the issue of rapid urbanisation.
 UITP AP CTE project is focusing on on-demand mobility services and exploring how the governance, market investment and infrastructure in the region foster the growth of these services.

 The outcomes of the study should give the public transport sector insights into the impact of on-demand services on urban mobility landscape and an overview on the different types of governance approach to these services.

-All levels of public transport authorities, operators and on-demand mobility service providers with a primary focus on Asia-Pacific organisations.
+All levels of public transport authorities, operators, on-demand mobility service providers, on-demand delivery service providers, solution providers and academia with a primary focus on Asia-Pacific organisations.

-In addition, AP CTE will involve stakeholders through:
+In addition, AP CTE has been involving stakeholders through: